AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 proportional to the mass M of the Sun.
 The mutual attractive force

-between the planet and the Sun will therefore be proportional to m.M / r 2 .
+between the planet and the Sun will therefore be proportional to m.M / r2 .

 The law of general